Updated

 - Mobile home.3

-An occupied structure under CRS 18-4-103 is an enclosure or area that can be used by people or animals.
+An occupied structure under CRS 18-4-103 is an enclosure or area that people or animals can use.
 To be an “occupied structure” under Colorado’s arson laws, the area does have to be occupied at the time of the offense.4

 Occupied structures can include: